-SchoolHouse Connection was founded by Barbara Duffield and Patricia Julianelle, the nation’s leading experts on the early care and education of children and youth experiencing homelessness.
-For the past twenty years, we have ushered to passage critical policies and programs for children and youth experiencing homelessness, and provided extensive technical assistance on these policies, including:
+SchoolHouse Connection is the nation’s leading expert on the early care and education of children and youth experiencing homelessness.
+We have ushered to passage critical policies and programs for children and youth experiencing homelessness, and provided extensive technical assistance on these policies, including:

 - The McKinney-Vento Act, as amended by the Every Student Succeeds Act;